23o4i7/Sean-Sejin-Docs/index.md

 This document is targeted towards to the following users:
 Any beginner developers who want to create a bot using Discord's API.

+## Procedures Overview
+The main sections of the documentation are summarized below:

+* Create a Discord Developer Account
+* Register a New Bot on Discord
+* Authorize and Connect the Bot to Your Server
+* Initalize the Bot
+* Running Your Bot

 ## Prerequisites
 To follow each step of the process, you need the following: